 - A printer to print the confirmation page.

 NTA will also provide a one-time correction facility to make all the required changes in the form.
-For the new session, the correction window will be opened from 11th – 17th October 2019.
+For the new session, the correction window will be opened on certain dates which will be announced by the exam authority.
 Additional fees have to be paid.

 Note: As per the official notification, no correction will be allowed after the submission of the final application.
 Moreover, candidates have to know that no change will be accepted even if they send a request by post, fax, email, or by hand.